gravitational/teleport/rfd/0193-access-control-decision-api.md

 In general, the decision flow for deciding how to handle back compat across the PDP/PEP boundary will be as follows:

-- If possible, implement new features s.t. it is safe for older PEPs to ignore them (any new features that strictly increase privilege can fall under this bucket).
+- If possible, implement new features s.t. it is safe for older PEPs to ignore them (any new feature that can be modeled as strictly increase privilege can fall under this bucket).

-- If not safe to ignore, implement new features s.t. relevant controls can be enforced at the control-plane or via existing permit fields (abstractions like scoped RBAC, updated server label selector syntax, and similar all meet this criteria).
+- If not safe to ignore, implement new features s.t. relevant controls can be enforced at the control-plane or via existing permit fields
+(abstractions like scoped RBAC, updated server label selector syntax, and similar all meet this criteria).

 - If none of the above, add a new feature assertion enum variant and update PDP logic to append the new feature assertion to permits if and only if the specific permit in question requires the new controls be enforced (since said new controls will almost certainly necessitate a